meteatamel/duetai-aspnet-webapi/README.md

-# DuetAI: Test and change an existing ASP.NET web app
+# Duet AI: Test and change an existing ASP.NET web app

 This is a walkthrough to take an existing ASP.NET web app (a todo list app), explore it, test it, add a unit test, add new functionality, and add more unit